 Please contact the nearest wild animal center

 The best thing to do is to bring the little one in experienced and competent hands immediately.
 If this is not possible so quickly, feed it with a little fennel tea (slightly sweetened with honey) to avoid dehydration of the animal.
-The liquid can lick the squirrel from your (previously well disinfected) hands.
+The squirrel can lick the liquid from your (previously well disinfected) hands.
 Then you should go back to the site and look for other siblings.
 If the parents died, they may also be in danger.